Both ancient cities are a must-go if you love historical parks. However, picking one can be challenging if you have limited travel time.

 I find spending the nights in Sukhothai’s old city more enjoyable.
 Although there were just a few restaurants in the old town, it felt much better.

-We saw people walking around, people chatting, music playing.
+We saw people walking around, people chatting, and music playing.
 There’s a friendly vibe, and we loved it.

 Overall: Sukhothai or Ayutthaya?